umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ## Creating a Block Grid programmatically

-In this example, we will be creating "spot" blocks in a Block Grid on a content item.
+In this example, we will be creating "spot" Blocks in a Block Grid on a content item.
 The spot content consists of a *title* and a *text* field, while the spot settings contains a *featured* checkbox.

 The raw input data for the spots looks like this: